encode/django-rest-framework/docs/tutorial/1-serialization.md

     urlpatterns = [
         url(r'^snippets/$', views.snippet_list),
         url(r'^snippets/(?P<pk>[0-9]+)/$', views.snippet_detail),
     ]

+We also need to wire up the root urlconf, in the `tutorial/urls.py` file, to include our snippet app's URLs.

+    from django.conf.urls import url, include

+    urlpatterns = [
+        url(r'^', include('snippets.urls')),
+    ]

 It's worth noting that there are a couple of edge cases we're not dealing with properly at the moment.
 If we send malformed `json`, or if a request is made with a method that the view doesn't handle, then we'll end up with a 500 "server error" response.
 Still, this'll do for now.